 Claiming the DTC for a Dependent

 - If an individual who is not your spouse or common-law partner is dependent on you for basic needs, you may be able to claim all or a portion of their DTC.
-In order to qualify, the individual must be the child, parent, grandparent, grandchild, brother, sister, aunt, uncle, niece or nephew of either yourself, or your spouse or common-law partner.
+In order to qualify, the individual must be the child, parent, grandparent, grandchild, brother, sister, aunt, uncle, niece or nephew of either yourself or your spouse or common-law partner.

 - If you support a dependent who does not fall into one of these categories, you may be able to claim a portion of their DTC.
 Your eligibility to claim their DTC depends on whether you claimed a dependent amount for that person on line 305, or could have claimed that amount if you did not have a spouse or common-law partner.

 - To claim all or a portion of a qualifying dependent’s DTC, enter the amount not claimed by the dependent on line 318 of your Schedule 1.
-Ensure you note the dependent’s name, social insurance number and relationship to you so the CRA can reference both returns.
+Ensure you note the dependent’s name, social insurance number, and relationship to you so the CRA can reference both returns.

 For example, if you have an eligible dependent who qualifies for a DTC of $7,899, but only owes $3,000 in taxes, that dependent can claim $3,000.
 The rest of the credit may be transferred to you.

-Similarly, if your spouse or common-law partner qualifies for the DTC but doesn’t need all of the credit, the remaining credit may be transferred to you.
+Similarly, if your spouse or common-law partner qualify for the DTC but doesn’t need all of the credit, the remaining credit may be transferred to you.
 Note these credits on line 326 along with any other transfers from your spouse or common-law partner.

 Accessing Your DTC Through the CRA’s “My Account” Online Service